stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 **Components:** V, S, M *(A drop of molasses.)*<br>
 **Duration:** Sustained, up to 1 minute

 You alter time around up to six creatures of your choice in a 40-foot cube within range.
 Make a transmutation attack vs the Wisdom defence of each target.
-On a hit, an affected target's speed is halved, it takes a −1d to Dexterity defence.
-It can't make more than one melee or ranged attack during its turn.
+On a hit, an affected target's speed is halved, it takes −1d to Dexterity defence, and has 1 less action per turn.

 If the creature attempts to cast a spell with a casting time of 2 actions, it must first roll a d20.
 On an 10 or lower, the spell doesn't take effect until the creature's next turn, and the creature must use 2 actions on that turn to complete the spell.
 If it can't, the spell is wasted.

-A creature affected by this spell makes another Wisdom saving throw at the end of each of its turns.
-On a successful save, the effect ends for it.
+A creature affected by this spell makes a Wisdom defence check vs your tansmutation skill at the end of each of its turns.
+On a success, the effect ends for it.

 ## Speak with Plants
 *3rd Level Transmutation*<br>